bertobob/Margorak/README.md

 ## Development

-AI-assisted tools were used during development, primarily for CSS styling, HTML templates, code review, and refactoring.
+AI-assisted tools were used during development, primarily for image generating, CSS styling, HTML templates, code review, and refactoring.
 Architecture, feature design, integration, and final implementation decisions were made and validated by the project author.